ixmanuel/creation-pods/README.md

 #### Final proposal
-###### The Php community adds the ability to implement this concept much as the composer use "require" for dependency management.
-It can use meaningful words, e.g., use, require, connect, provision; or re-use the "use" operator for traits:
+###### The Php community adds the ability to implement this concept much as the composer use "require" for dependency management:
 ```php
     // Definition
     final class PersonInitFromStore implements Party